 SEDS was founded in 1980 by Rajen Joshua and Manil Jayasena as a grassroots development NGO, motivated by the desire to help the poorest of the poor in the drought-prone area of Ananthapur District in Andhra Pradesh.

 Partners in Aid’s partnership with SEDS began in 1992 with an integrated re-afforestation program which mobilised community groups in the revegetation of the “Barren Hills”.
-The Barren Hills are once again green, and the Partners in Aid/SEDS partnership has also flourished.
-From the early days of funding tank (dam) de-silting, watershed management and revegetation, Partners in Aid has seen SES work extend to education, health, women’s empowerment and vocational training programmes as an integrated part of their community development work.
+The Barren Hills are once again green and the Partners in Aid/SEDS partnership has also flourished.
+From the early days of funding tank (dam) de-silting, watershed management and revegetation, Partners in Aid has seen SEDS work extend to education, health, women’s empowerment and vocational training programmes as an integrated part of their community development work.

 You can watch a wonderful video about SEDS at this link.

 A child sponsorship program was established with SEDS in late 1994, when visiting board members recognised that the majority of the children did not attend school at all.
 Sponsorship of a child covers expenses including books, uniforms, shoes, school fees, monthly visits to SEDS for cultural and sporting activities and health checks.

 Partners in Aid’s major project of watershed management has been undertaken in the villages where children were selected to become part of the sponsorship program.